Jose Trevino Player Props: Yankees vs. Guardians

 Jose Trevino At The Plate

-- Trevino has picked up a hit in four games this season (66.7%), including one multi-hit game.
+- Trevino has had a base hit in four of seven games this season, and multiple hits once.

-- He has gone deep in one of six games, and in 4.8% of his plate appearances.
+- He has gone deep in one of seven games, and in 4.2% of his plate appearances.

-- Trevino has picked up an RBI in two games this season, with multiple runs batted in once.
+- Trevino has picked up an RBI in two games this year, with multiple runs batted in once.

-- He has scored in four of six games so far this season.
+- He has scored in four games this year (57.1%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.